 When it comes to bolstering this history, Audrey Davis and her team are poised to carry on Funn’s mission.

 Ready to delve deeper into the city’s history?
-From historical walking tours to outdoor memorials to Wrought, Knit, Labors, Legacies, the city’s new temporary waterfront public art installation, explore the legacy of Black Alexandrians here.
+From historical walking tours to outdoor memorials to public artwork, explore the legacy of Black Alexandrians here.